CageCode/World-Food-Ecosystems/practical6/intro.md

 shapefile_path <- "world-administrative-boundaries/world-administrative-boundaries.shp"
 shapefile_data <- st_read(shapefile_path)

-# Transform the beans raster to a data.frame in order to plot it together with the shapefile
+# Transform the cassava raster to a data.frame in order to plot it together with the shapefile
 raster_df <- as.data.frame(raster_list[[4]], xy = TRUE, na.rm = TRUE)

 # Plot both the raster and the country outlines